lockedmutex/Pomolin/README.md

 3. The compiled application will be available in the `composeApp/build/compose/binaries/` directory.

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0**.
 See the [LICENSE](LICENSE) file for details.

+Contributions made by all contributors are licensed strictly under **GNU AGPL v3.0 only**.

 ```
     Copyright (C) 2025  RedddFoxxyy(Suyog Tandel)